The Solo Girl’s Guide to Vegas

 City Center

-City Center is a little bit different than your typical hotel.
-It actually owns four casinos on their massive 16,797,000 square foot lot.
-The hotels include The Aria, The Mandarin, The Veer Towers, and The Vdara.
-Each hotel is unique in its own way but all extremely amazing and extravagant.
+City Center is different from your typical hotel—it consists of four casinos on a massive 16,797,000-square-foot lot.
+Hotels in the City Center include the Aria, Mandarin, Veer Towers, and Vdara.
+Each hotel is unique in its own way, but all are stylishly decorated and extravagant.

 North American Adventures | The solo girls guide to explore Vegas like a local